Skip to main content

 Committee Mode (v0.3.5)

-v0.3.5 introduces multi-party consensus where multiple independent AggOracle instances must agree before any GER injection occurs.
+v0.3.5 introduces multi-party consensus.
+Multiple independent AggOracle instances must agree before any GER injection occurs.
+How it works:

 1. Multiple AggOracle committee members independently monitor L1 for GER updates